mmhenderson/texturemodel/README.md

 </ol>

 ### Feature extraction:
 The first step of the fitting procedure is to extract texture statistics features using a steerable pyramid representation.
-Our code is directly adapted from the Matlab code available at: https://github.com/freeman-lab/metamers.
+Our code is adapted from the Matlab code available at: https://github.com/freeman-lab/metamers.

 Running the feature extraction code requires PyTorch as well as PyrTools (https://pyrtools.readthedocs.io/en/latest/).
 Using a GPU is recommended for speed.